arstream/Network-Programming-with-Go/overview_of_go_languange.md

-# Overview of Go languange
+# Chapter 2 Overview of Go languange

  I don't feel like writing a chapter introducing Go right now, as there are other materials already available.
 There are several tutorials on the Go web site: